Urannah Dam: Dam proposal

-The Urannah Dam is a A$2.9 billion project, proposed as a 1.5 million megalitre dam that includes a water pipeline network, an irrigated precinct, and pumped hyro-electricity storage and power generation infrastructure.
+The Urannah Dam is a $2.9 billion project, proposed as a 1.5 million megalitre dam that includes a water pipeline network, an irrigated precinct, and pumped hyro-electricity storage and power generation infrastructure.
 The dam would provide water to mining in the region, as well as agriculture.
 The project proponent is the Bowen River Utilities, previously the Urannah Water Scheme.

 According to the latest preliminary business case, over a third of water from proposed dam would be for current and expanded coal mining in the Bowen Basin.
 Supporting regional mining expansion is first and foremost of the opportunities listed for the water allocation in the report.
 The supplementary "Water Demand Study" states that within the region there are 30 active coal mines, and 57 proposed coal mining projects, and that there is a major shortfall of water needed to supply the Bowen Basin coal industry.

 Urannah Dam has also been linked to expansion of coal mining in the Galilee Basin.

 The dam was first proposed in the 1960s.
 Since then, there have been over 25 feasibility studies into the dam, but the project had not proceeded beyond that stage.

 A report prepared on behalf of the Mackay Conservation Group assessing the cost benefits of the dam project found that for every dollar spent on the dam, only 75 cents would be returned.

 In December 2019, the government gave $10 million in funding for a business case and environmental impact statement to be developed.
 This is expected to be completed by late 2021.
 In May 2020, the project was declared a coordinated project by Queensland's Coordinator-General.
 The construction date is listed as 2022.

 in 2016, there was also federal funding of $3 million given for a feasibility study for the project.
 There were concerns raised about the allocation of this funding despite Urannah Dam not being on a list of priority projects sent to the then Deputy Prime Minister Barnaby Joyce.
 Major concerns over conflict of interest were also raised, as the funding was awarded to the company Initiative Capital, which was run by an LNP member and party donor.